Sugarloaf Mountain (South Carolina): Horses

 "Trails of red clay and patches of white sand through an assorted forest of new and old growth dogwoods, pine, and hardwoods.
-During your ride you may encounter deer, fox squirrels, turkey, and possibly an elusive red cockaded woodpecker.
-All of the trails have something special.
+During your ride you may encounter deer, fox squirrels, turkey, and red cockaded woodpeckers.

 The Pine Barrens Wagon Trail is in service (though not used often).
 This trail is unique in that it was devoted to horse drawn wagons and buggies.
 Occasional creeks along the trails provide water for your horse, but even though there are facilities at the trailheads, due to the length of these trails, you might want to carry water for yourself."

 Horses do not have to be shod.
 During warm months, insect repellent is also recommended as there can be mosquitoes and other pesky bugs.

 Fishing

 Nearby, there is a large pond, (no swimming), that contains fish such as bream, redbreast, and crappie.
 An occasional small catfish may be caught.
 No outboards are allowed, but canoes and kayaks are welcome.